Not every struggling relationship is doomed to fail. Sometimes it’s worth fixing your relationship problems.

 9. You’re still a team

 Maybe things are a little rough, and you’re fighting more than you used to, but are you still essentially a team?
-Do you still pull together when it comes to budgeting, household management, child rearing and the big life decisions?
+Do you still pull together when it comes to budgeting, household management, child rearing and big life decisions?

 Little things count too of course: Are you still a team when it comes to cooking dinner or fixing the car?
 If you’re still working together on the big and the little things, there’s still a connection there.

 10. You’re still affectionate

 Your words might be sharper than before and your stress levels might be on the rise, but do you still feel loved and cared for?
 Couples with deep-seated issues and relationship problems don’t usually hold hands, cuddle, or make small gestures like stroking the other’s hair or giving them a shoulder rub.

 All it takes is a little effort in fixing problems in a relationship.
 If you’re still affectionate with each other, there’s still ease, connection, and a spark between you.

 Only you can know for sure if your relationship problems are worth fixing.
-Don’t give up without some thought though – sometimes a seemingly broken relationship just needs a little TLC.
+Don’t give up without some thought though – sometimes a seemingly broken relationship just needs a little tender loving care.